How to Open a Restaurant in 11 Steps

 If you plan to retain employees (think wait staff, hosts and hostesses, cooking staff and even dishwashers)—and especially if your business is established as a corporation or partnership—you’ll need this number to keep things on the up and up.

-To obtain an Employer Identification Number, apply online at the IRS website.
+To obtain an employer identification number, apply online at the IRS website.

 In addition to federal business taxes, most U.S. states and territories will require you to pay income and employment taxes for your business.
-Certain states have additional fiscal requirements, like state mandated workers’ compensation and unemployment insurance.
+Certain states have additional fiscal requirements, like state-mandated workers’ compensation and unemployment insurance.

 Registration, requirements, and filing procedures vary widely from state to state, so check out the business tax information specific to where you live.

-The FDA updates the Food Code every four years, but the details of of what is required, strongly encouraged, and just optional will vary from state to state, and even between counties.
+The FDA updates the Food Code every four years, but the details of what is required, strongly encouraged, and just optional will vary from state to state, and even between counties.

 You could read the 600+ pages published by the FDA, but we would recommend starting by finding your state’s food service code regulation department.
-No matter where you plan to set up shop, here are some of the highlights you should expect to encounter to get up to code in your area.
+Here you’ll find some of the highlights you should expect to encounter to get up to code in your area.
 This resource is useful, but not comprehensive, so be sure to check in with your local health department to make sure all of your bases are covered.